wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 This section describes how the multitenancy architecture described above works in a request dispatching scenario.

-When a Identity Server receives a request, the message is first received by the handlers and dispatchers defined for the server configuration (i.e. super tenant).
+When an identity server receives a request, the message is first received by the handlers and dispatchers defined for the server configuration (i.e. super tenant).
 The server configuration may include handlers that implement cross tenant policies and Service Level Agreement (SLA)